How to effectively enforce alimony?

 The next steps may be to file a criminal complaint or a motion to enforce (execute) the judgment.

-How can I get the defaulter punished?
+How can I get punishment for non-payment?

-When a parent fails to pay child support, this can be classified as a criminal offence.
-If the obligor fails to pay maintenance for more than four months, he or she can be punished by imprisonment for up to one year.
+Non-compliance with maintenance obligationscan be classified as a criminal offence.
+If the debtor fails to fulfil the maintenance obligation for more than four months, he or she may be punished by imprisonment for up to one year.
 If he has intentionally evaded this obligation, then up to two years.
 And if the child has been put in danger of distress by such conduct, the defaulter faces up to three years in prison.
-At the same time, the law allows for so-called “effective contrition” in the case of a child support defaulter, in which case the defaulter does not have to be punished if he or she fulfils the obligation before the judgment is handed down.
+At the same time, the law allows for so-called “effective contrition” in the case of a child support defaulter, whereby the defaulter does not have to be punished if he or she fulfils the obligation before the judgment is handed down.

 Are you solving a similar problem?